0xProject/0x-settler/README.md

 ## Permit2 Based Flows

 We utilise `Permit2` transfers with an `SignatureTransfer`.
 Allowing users to sign a coupon allowing our contracts to move their tokens.
-Permit2 uses `PermitTransferFrom` struct for single transgers and `PermitBatchTransferFrom` for batch transfers.
+Permit2 uses `PermitTransferFrom` struct for single transfers and `PermitBatchTransferFrom` for batch transfers.

 `Permit2` provides the following guarantees: